hmc-cs-dzhang/language-design/language-design.md

 your code as clear as possible, it is not realistic to please everybody.

 This issue was evident in the source article about grayscale [Verou, 2014].
-All of the proposed names for the "graying" functions had their own drawbacks.
-Commenters proposed  several well-thought arguments for all four options.
+All of the proposed names for the "graying" functions had their own drawbacks, and commenters proposed  several well-thought arguments for all four options.
 This example shows that the designers could not please everybody, so they were attempting to choose the least surprising answer by polling users.